greiginsydney/Intervalometerator/SHOPPINGLIST.md

 #### Resistors

 Resistors are used on the board for two purposes.
 They're either current-limiting the supply to the LEDs (the green one and the 2 optos) or providing pull-up or pull-down assistance to the IO pins.
-You should be able to find these just about anywhere: your Arduino/Pi supplier, local electronics hobby store, etc
+You should be able to find these just about anywhere: your Arduino/Pi supplier, local electronics hobby store, etc.
 * Green LED: 1 x 150R 1/4W
 * Optos: 2 x 150R 1/4W
 * Arduino pin A8: 1 x 4.7k 1/4W